quarkli/enhancedecdh/README.md

 Bob gets the ciphered message (R, P, H, C)
 1. Assume the other participant's public key is A = P - R - B
 2. Calculate the ECDH shared key S = bA
-3. Assume the actual shared key S' = R.x * S
+3. Assume the actual shared key S' = R + S
 4. Evaluate Hash(S') == H
 5. If Hash(S') == H, we have the correct S' and we can decrypt C with S' to get the plain text message and confirmed the other participant is Alice at the same time.